GFX47/lvictorino.github.io/_posts/2016-07-24-how-making-minigames.md

 title: How mini games can help you make better things
 date: 2016-07-24 12:12:12
 meta: Development, game dev, mini games
 summary: It can be very hard to stay focused on the same project for too long.
 It can be very frustrating to be stuck on a very specific technique, platform, language on your main project while the technical world is constantly changing.
-Developping mini games can help.
+Developing mini games can help.
 categories: gamedev minigames
 ---

 ---
-*Even if this blog is aimed at game developers, this particular post and its advices can be applied to any work or field.*
+*Even if this blog is aimed at game developers, this particular post and its advice can be applied to any work or field.*

 ---